udellc/Vibrosonics/README.md

 # Vibrosonics
 Welcome to Vibrosonics!

-Further documentation is under works.
+Detailed documentation is under works.